HotSpot

 1. Base case - the block level thermal model:

-Similar to version 2.0, the thermal model is bundled as a trace-level
+The thermal model is bundled as a trace-level simulator that takes a

-simulator that takes a power trace file and a floorplan file as inputs
+power trace file and a floorplan file as inputs and outputs the

-floorplan, 'gcc.ptrace' as the given power trace file (whose formats
+21264 processor, 'gcc.ptrace' as the given power trace file, which

-in the file 'hotspot.config' and gather the steady state
+listed in the file 'hotspot.config' and gather the steady state

 temperatures onto a file.
 This is done by: